Artillex-Studios/Documentation/Writerside/topics/AxGens-Custom-Blocks.md

 # Custom Blocks

-You can use textured blocks instead of vanilla minecraft blocks, note that this requires external plugins (Oraxen or ItemsAdder) as of right now!
+You can use textured blocks instead of vanilla minecraft blocks, note that this requires external plugins (Nexo, Oraxen or ItemsAdder) as of right now!

 <tabs>